A DIY photo booth for events that takes photos and uploads an animated gif to a Tumblr account.

 - USB port panel mount ~$4

 - I didn’t add this, but I wish I did.
-It would make it easier to troubleshoot.
+It would make it easier to troubleshoot without having to open the case.

 - Extension cable for the camera module ~$5